Using Multiyear Funding to Supercharge Your Grantmaking - Exponent Philanthropy

-Multiyear funding—support that funders commit up-front for multiple years—is a key to strengthening nonprofit effectiveness, capacity, and impact.
+Multi-year funding—support that funders commit to upfront for multiple years—is a key to strengthening nonprofit effectiveness, capacity, and impact.
 These grants guarantee income streams, lessening the time grantees need to fundraise so they can better carry out their missions.
-When many foundations are cutting grant budgets and reducing their number of grantees, committing scarce funds for a longer time frame is particularly valuable.
+When many foundations are cutting grant budgets and reducing the number of their grantees, committing scarce funds over a longer time frame is particularly valuable.

-Exponent Philanthropy members see the usefulness of multiyear grants in supporting a range of activities.
+Exponent Philanthropy members recognize the value of multi-year grants in supporting a range of activities.
 Says Brigitte Lehner Kingsbury of the Orchard Foundation in Maine:

-“Ask yourself of a potential grant request, ‘Do you really think this can be done in one year?’
-If it can’t, why not make the commitment?”
+“Ask yourself of a potential grant request, ‘Do you think this can be done in one year?’
+If it can’t, why not commit?”

 7 Key Benefits of Multiyear Funding